creativecommons/network-platforms/community-dev.md

 * Community Development Platform [Mailing List](https://creativecommons.email/mailman/listinfo/community-development )
 * IM channel: [sign up here](https://slack-signup.creativecommons.org/).
 It will send you an invitation email.
 You can then sign up to the [#cc-community-dev](https://creativecommons.slack.com/messages/C57CA2KEK) channel.
-* Open Source IM option (IRC): To join the #creativecommons-openedu IRC channel, just connect via Freenode.
-(If you have any questions, ask “robmyers” on slack or IRC.)

 ## Resources - where to find more info, documentation, etc.: